Overview

 John Donnelly, Global Head of Placement at Marsh

-• Property rates declined by 3% globally, with rate movement varying by region.
-The Pacific region experienced the largest decrease, at 8%; the US and UK declined 4%; while Canada, Latin America and the Caribbean, and Asia all saw low single-digit decreases.
+- Property rates declined by 6% globally, with rate movement varying by region.
+The US and Pacific regions experienced the largest decreases, at -9%; while the UK declined 6% and all other regions experienced low single-digit declines.

-• Financial and professional lines rates decreased 6% globally, declining in every region.
+- Financial and professional lines rates decreased 6% globally, declining in every region, including by 10% in the UK and Pacific.

-• Cyber insurance rates declined 7%, with declines seen in every region.
+- Cyber insurance rates declined 6%, with declines seen in every region, including 10% in Europe.

 US Insurance Market Rates